mradultiw/Advanced_Notepad/README.md

 Can drictly print your work without help of any other app.
 Few features are still to add, work in progress... :)

+Any further suggestions to improve the app are heartly welcomed :)

+{PS: If you want to run the app without installing python in your machine than you need pyinstaller to convert the notepad_runnable.py file into .exe file }